Contemporary Resort Garden Wing (Water View) Room #5244 and #5245 – March 2025

 While technically I guess we could see a little bit of the lake, our view was pretty underwhelming.
 But I guess that was enough for this room to be considered to have a Water View and charge the upgraded price for it.

 Anyway, my husband and I were assigned to Room #5244 and my daughter and granddaughter were in the connecting room #5245.
 The photos that I took were of Room #5245, but the two rooms were identical with both having 2 queen beds and a pull-out sofa.
+At 427 square feet. the standard rooms at the Contemporary are the second largest on Disney property.
+Only the standard rooms at the Grand Floridian, at 440 square feet, are larger but the Grand Floridian rooms are much more expensive.

 These rooms were identical to the ones I had recently stayed in the Main Tower of the Contemporary.
 They were the same size and set up.
 The only differences were the location (within the main tower building of the resort where the monorail platform, restaurants, and lobby are located vs. the outer building known as the Garden wing), view and of course, the price.
 In the past, when renting just one room I splurged and stayed in the Tower with a Theme Park View where I could walk out onto my room’s balcony and see Cinderella’s Castle and the Magic Kingdom fireworks.
 This was quite expensive but the experience was so memorable that I don’t regret spending the extra money.
 But with this trip we were needing 3 rooms for our group of 7 so I just could not justify the added expense of having our rooms in the main tower.
 But overall, I was quite satisfied with our rooms in the Garden Wing and have already reserved two rooms there for our upcoming trip later this month.